buildbot/buildbot/master/docs/developer/database.rst

         :returns: Deferred

         Add the given master to the list of masters on which the builder is configured.
-        This will raise a database exception if the master and builder are already associated.
+        This will do nothing if the master and builder are already associated.

     .. py:method:: removeBuilderMaster(builderid=None, masterid=None)